 But with the support of his family, Gregory did not let that diagnosis define his life.
 He was able to accomplish much more than what was “predicted” for him by his doctors, and proceeded to take interest in woodworking and became an accomplished woodworker.

 And all began with an encounter with a woodworker that sparked interest within Gregory.
+Often, we are familiar with power tools such as our favorite and powerful professional chainsaws, but it takes someone introducing us to the ropes to really get into it.
 We asked him how he was introduced to woodworking.

 Patsy agreed to teach Gregory woodworking, seeing how he was interested in doing it.
-They started working on simple things and then eventually branched out to more complicated cuts and designs.
+They started working on easy woodworking projects and then eventually branched out to more complicated cuts and designs.
 Gregory was able to turn that initial interest into a full career, and even started selling his works to other people.

 His woodworking business grew across Texas and online too, especially when his official website and Facebook account allowed people to easily reach him for orders or even just to express their admiration of his works.
-Gregory’s woodwork products now range from intricate designs on crosses and unique designs on Texas Mesquite to custom pieces on different kinds of wood.
+Gregory’s woodwork products now range from intricate designs on crosses and unique designs on Texas Mesquite to custom pieces on different kinds of wood, far from the beginner pieces that the best woodworking books cover.
 But Gregory’s favorite pieces to make are those where he can put his skills to work.

 Gregory is also very active in joining art shows and festivals, and through Facebook, he often invites people to join him and see his work.
 So beyond being able to create something and showcase his talents as a woodworker, his interaction with his customers and family through his woodwork brings joy into his life.

 Indeed, Gregory’s life and woodworking career is a story that could inspire thousands of lives.
+It’s an investment, but it need not be hard on the pocket, such as with under $1000 table saws.
 Despite his condition, he was able to find his passion and use it to make the most out of it, including the benefits of income and of course, sense of pride and fulfillment.
 His mom thinks the same way, too.

-If you are inspired to try out woodworking or know someone who would be interested to start learning about it, you may start to focus on its general benefits.
+If you are inspired to try out woodworking or know someone who would be interested to start learning about it, you may start to focus on its general benefits and then build your own workshop second.
+Even woodwork projects for children are quite beneficial, too.
 Gregory himself attests to it.